context-space/awesome-ai-usecase/README.md

 Whether you want to **boost productivity at work**, **automate repetitive tasks**, or **build something fun**, you'll find ready-to-use resources here to inspire and empower your AI journey.

----

 ## 🌟 Features

 - **1000+ Curated AI Use Cases**
   Covering **Marketing, Business, Development, Design, Legal, Data, Education, and Entertainment**.

 - **Multi-Tool Support**
-  Works with ChatGPT, Claude, Gemini, Cursor, n8n, Make, Zapier, Midjourney, DALL·E, etc.
+  Works with ChatGPT, Claude, Gemini, Cursor, n8n, Zapier, Midjourney, DALL·E, etc.

 - **Easy to Use**
   Copy, paste, and run — or customize prompts/workflows to your needs.